emacs-mirror/emacs/mps/manual/source/guide/lang.rst

         } while (!mps_commit(obj_ap, addr, size));

-Because ``obj`` is not yet committed, the MPS won't scan it, and that means that it won't discover that it contains references to ``car`` and ``cdr``, and so won't update these references to point to their new locations.
+Because :c:data:`obj` is not yet committed, the MPS won't scan it, and that means that it won't discover that it contains references to :c:data:`car` and :c:data:`cdr`, and so won't update these references to point to their new locations.

 In such a circumstance (that is, when objects have moved since you called :c:func:`mps_reserve`), :c:func:`mps_commit` returns false, and